ArgonneCPAC/diffsmhm/scripts/README.md

 * `--particle-file`:
     Path to the Bolshoi particle catalog.
 Default to my data directory on Polaris.
 * `-w`, `--wprp`:
-    Filepath to `.npy` file that stores the "goal" wprp measurement.
+    Filepath to hdf5 file that stores the "goal" wprp measurement, rpbins, and wprp error.
 Required.
-* `-e`, `--wprp-error`:
-    Filepath to `.npy` file that stores uncertainty in "goal" wprp measurement.
-Defaults to 10% of "goal" measurement.
+This should be a flat hdf5 file with fields "wprp", "rpbins", and "wprp_error".
 * `--mass-bin-low`:
     Lower limit mass bin for selection function.
 Defaults to 10.6
 * `--mass-bin-high`: